Command EducationGuide

 Optimal for: Sophomores

 Dava Sobel’s Longitude is a captivating nonfiction narrative that chronicles the quest to solve one of the most pressing scientific puzzles of the 18th century: determining a ship’s longitude at sea.
 Through the lens of lone genius John Harrison, Sobel masterfully weaves together history, science, and adventure, offering readers a thrilling tale of innovation and determination.
-High school freshmen will be drawn to this book for its engaging storytelling, as it introduces readers to the world of exploration, scientific discovery, and the triumph of human ingenuity over seemingly insurmountable challenges, inspiring them to explore their own interests in science and history.
+High school freshmen will be drawn to this book for its engaging storytelling, as it introduces readers to the world of exploration, scientific discovery, and the triumph of human ingenuity over seemingly insurmountable challenges, and inspires them to explore their own interests in science and history.

-The Immortal Life of Henrietta Lacks by Rebecca Skloot
+The Immortal Life of Henrietta Lacks by bell hooks

 Optimal for: Juniors

 In The Immortal Life of Henrietta Lacks, science journalist Rebecca Skloot tells the remarkable true story of Henrietta Lacks, whose cells were taken without her consent in the 1950s and became one of the most important tools in modern medicine.
 Skloot explores the ethical implications of medical research, the legacy of Henrietta’s cells, and the impact on her family.
-Artfully blending science, ethics, and personal narrative, The Immortal Life of Henrietta Lacks is a compelling and thought-provoking read for students interested in science, ethics and technology.
+Artfully blending science, ethics, and personal narrative, The Immortal Life of Henrietta Lacks is a compelling and thought-provoking read for students interested in science, ethics, and technology.

 Endurance: Shackleton’s Incredible Voyage by Alfred Lansing